auth0/docs/articles/mfa/_includes/_request_association.md

-Next, make a `POST` request to the `/mfa/associate` endpoint to request association of the user's authenticator.
-The Access Token required by this endpoint is the MFA token received in the previous step.
+Next, make a `POST` request to the `/mfa/associate` endpoint to enroll the user's authenticator.
+The Access Token required by this endpoint is the MFA token obtained in the previous step.